The Critical Role of Grind Size Consistency

 Tailoring Your Brew

-Science can provide guidelines, but coffee brewing is not a one-size-fits-all endeavor.
+While science provides guidelines, coffee brewing is not a one-size-fits-all endeavor.
 Personal preference plays a significant role in determining what you consider a “perfect” cup.

-There is also a trend in coffee to roast the beans very light.
-A lighter roast will be more acidic than darker ones, and the extraction is much lower than with dark roasts.
+There is also a trend in coffee to roast the beans very light. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) A lighter roast will be more acidic than darker ones, and the extraction is much lower than with dark roasts.

 Expert Tips for Achieving Consistent Grinds